DongWanginxdu/signADAM-Learn-by-Confidence/README.md

  [Arxiv](https://arxiv.org/abs/1907.09008)   [IEEE](https://ieeexplore.ieee.org/abstract/document/8955622)

-Based the following two motivations：<br>
+Based on the following two motivations：<br>

 - Hard and easy samples both have easy features.
 If the neural networks continue learning these easy features, the neural networks tend to overfit.
 So easy features should be inhibited.
 - Neurons tend to have sparse activation.